saif2610/100409-mohammed-saif-ECO-SHOP/README.md

 EcoShop Impact is not just a shopping simulation.
 It is a **responsible computing project** that transforms abstract environmental data into meaningful, human-centered insights — proving that clean code and clean choices can go hand in hand.
+Bibliography

+Streamlit Documentation
+Streamlit Inc.
+Used for understanding layout design, session state management, and interactive components.

+Python Official Documentation
+Python Software Foundation
+Referenced for core language features and standard libraries such as math, time, and random.

+Pandas Documentation
+Wes McKinney et al.
+Used for DataFrame creation, grouping, and tabular data analysis in the cart system.

+Matplotlib Documentation
+Matplotlib Development Team
+Referenced for bar chart creation and data visualization of carbon impact.

+Environmental Impact References (Educational Use)

+General studies on carbon footprints and consumer emissions

+Average CO₂ absorption by trees (approx. 21 kg CO₂/year)

+Vehicle emission equivalence used for awareness-based calculations

+Sustainability & Consumer Awareness Sources Educational articles and reports on sustainable shopping, eco-friendly alternatives, and responsible consumption patterns.
+Bibliography

+Streamlit Documentation
+Streamlit Inc.
+Used for understanding layout design, session state management, and interactive components.

+Python Official Documentation
+Python Software Foundation
+Referenced for core language features and standard libraries such as math, time, and random.

+Pandas Documentation
+Wes McKinney et al.
+Used for DataFrame creation, grouping, and tabular data analysis in the cart system.

+Matplotlib Documentation
+Matplotlib Development Team
+Referenced for bar chart creation and data visualization of carbon impact.

+Environmental Impact References (Educational Use)

+General studies on carbon footprints and consumer emissions

+Average CO₂ absorption by trees (approx. 21 kg CO₂/year)

+Vehicle emission equivalence used for awareness-based calculations

+Sustainability & Consumer Awareness Sources Educational articles and reports on sustainable shopping, eco-friendly alternatives, and responsible consumption patterns.
+Bibliography

+Streamlit Documentation
+Streamlit Inc.
+Used for understanding layout design, session state management, and interactive components.

+Python Official Documentation
+Python Software Foundation
+Referenced for core language features and standard libraries such as math, time, and random.

+Pandas Documentation
+Wes McKinney et al.
+Used for DataFrame creation, grouping, and tabular data analysis in the cart system.

+Matplotlib Documentation
+Matplotlib Development Team
+Referenced for bar chart creation and data visualization of carbon impact.

+Environmental Impact References (Educational Use)

+General studies on carbon footprints and consumer emissions

+Average CO₂ absorption by trees (approx. 21 kg CO₂/year)

+Vehicle emission equivalence used for awareness-based calculations

+Sustainability & Consumer Awareness Sources Educational articles and reports on sustainable shopping, eco-friendly alternatives, and responsible consumption patterns.
+Bibliography

+Streamlit Documentation
+Streamlit Inc.
+Used for understanding layout design, session state management, and interactive components.

+Python Official Documentation
+Python Software Foundation
+Referenced for core language features and standard libraries such as math, time, and random.

+Pandas Documentation
+Wes McKinney et al.
+Used for DataFrame creation, grouping, and tabular data analysis in the cart system.

+Matplotlib Documentation
+Matplotlib Development Team
+Referenced for bar chart creation and data visualization of carbon impact.

+Environmental Impact References (Educational Use)

+General studies on carbon footprints and consumer emissions

+Average CO₂ absorption by trees (approx. 21 kg CO₂/year)

+Vehicle emission equivalence used for awareness-based calculations

+Sustainability & Consumer Awareness Sources Educational articles and reports on sustainable shopping, eco-friendly alternatives, and responsible consumption patterns.